Owen John Thomas: Personal life

-Thomas has been married to Siân Wyn Evans, a former headteacher of Ysgol Glan Morfa, Splott, since 1985.
-The couple have twin sons.
-Thomas has three sons and a daughter from a previous marriage.
-His youngest son, Rhys ab Owen, also a Plaid Cymru politician, was elected on the South Wales Central regional list in the 2021 Senedd election, the same seat Thomas had represented fourteen years earlier.
-Another son, Rhodri ab Owen, is the Chief Executive of the Cardiff Bay lobbying firm Positif.
+Thomas was married to Siân Wyn Evans, a former headteacher of Ysgol Glan Morfa, Splott, from 1985.
+The couple had twin sons.
+Thomas had three sons and a daughter from a previous marriage.
+His youngest son Rhys ab Owen was elected on the South Wales Central regional list in the 2021 Senedd election, the same seat Thomas had represented fourteen years earlier.

-In 2020, it was reported that Owen John Thomas was now resident in a care home for people living with dementia.
+In 2020, it was reported that Owen John Thomas was a resident in a care home for people living with dementia.
+He had lived there from 2019, having first been diagnosed with the illness in 2013.

+Thomas died in Cardiff on 14 May 2024, at the age of 84.